DhirenChhapgar/WIPKB/README.md

 | **Process All** | Process button is used to process only the selected Amazon orders, whereas this Process All button is used to process all the available orders at once.
 You do not require of selecting any specific order for processing all the records, by clicking on the Process all button the system will automatically selects all the available orders from the results grid and process for adding the tracing information to the imported order. |
 | **Records Grid** | After providing the required input parameters at header sections such as giving the required period and selecting the required integration ID, you can view the pulled records by using this grid. |

+#### Amazon Integration Logs

+Below screens can be used to view logs created during import order or submit feed processes of this integration.

+* Amazon SO Process Log (AZ000008)
+* Amazon SO Import Log (AZ000016)
+* Amazon SO Detailed Log (AZ000015)
+* Amazon Shipment Process Log (AZ000012)
+* Amazon Shipment Submit Log (AZ000014)
+* Amazon Shipment Detailed Log (AZ000013)

+Below screens can be used to clear/remove logs created during import order or submit feed processes of this integration.

+* Amazon SO Clear Log (SO401001)
+* Amazon Shipment Clear Log (SO401000)

 Known Issues
 ------------